 If the case resolves with probation, plan to get to probation orientation before noon or within the next 5 business days (make sure to get permission first).

 Some helpful tips for Dallas County criminal cases: Know that the felony cases move fast.
-Probation and parole go out of their way to help a person succeed as a culture.
+Further, probation and parole go out of their way to help a person succeed as a culture.
 Dallas County has a wonderful DWI court where a DWI is dismissed if there is more than one DWI charge (ask your lawyer to help with qualification, admission, etc.).

 Mimi loves to practice in Dallas County.
 She loves the court personnel, colleagues and the overall approach to things.
 She strongly believes that this has made her a better lawyer as well as her experiences in other counties such as Collin, Denton, Parker and Johnson counties.
 Mimi’s office in Dallas County is located under her billboard off of Stemmons Freeway and Commonwealth.
-Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD, who has been practicing for over 24 years and is an author of multiple DWI Defense textbooks and is a national and state-wide lecturer on the law.

 The cities, towns and municipalities of Dallas County that submit their misdemeanor (above a class C citation) and felony cases to the Dallas County DA's office are: